azowmann/4AL3/README.md

       - Accuracy is calculated on the test set.
       - Equalized odds are computed to evaluate fairness across different racial groups.
       - The dataset is balanced to ensure equal representation of classes within each racial group, and the model is retrained and evaluated.

+#### Results:
+- **Part 1: FashionMNIST Classification**:
+  - Training and Validation Loss: Plotted as a function of epochs.
+  - Test Accuracy: Reported after training.

+- **Part 2: COMPAS Dataset Analysis**:
+  - Model Accuracy: Reported for both unbalanced and balanced datasets.
+  - Equalized Odds: True Positive Rate (TPR) and False Positive Rate (FPR) are calculated for each racial group to assess fairness.

 ---